 If you are employing anyone to assist you with running your event, you are in no different a position than an employer at a large corporate organisation.
 Whilst working for you, any of your team members might suffer an accident of a minor to a major nature.
 If they do, it should come as no surprise if they pursue a claim against you for lacking due diligence with regards to their health and safety.

 Property insurance constitutes a safety measure that might be perceived as being for you, rather than against you.
 Many aspects of temporary liability insurance cover you against any potential claims being made against you from a variety of different sources.
 However, property insurance works in reverse and offers you peace of mind that you are financially covered for any losses you might sustain to your own property used at your event.

-Whilst other elements of temporary insurance are sometimes negligible and largely depend upon the nature and size of your event, public liability cover is a non-negotiable must have.
+Whilst other elements of temporary insurance are sometimes negligible and largely depend upon the nature and size of your event, self employed public liability cover is a non-negotiable must have.
 If you are expecting anyone to attend your event other than yourself – in which case you would not have much of an event on your hands! – either invited guests or members of the public, there always exists potential for someone to experience damage to their property, injury or illness attributable to your event.

 Again, it is advisable to think of your event in terms of a one off business venture.
 The amounts and types of occurrences that can spring up unforeseen during the natural course of a working day are multiplied when considered in the context of an organised mass gathering of people, often in a celebratory capacity.